 At Miiko Skin Co., we use hot words such as organic and cruelty-free too.
 However, rather than stop there, we do educate on what those words mean to us and showcase to our community how we exemplify those standards.

 What Does Green Beauty Mean at Miiko Skin Co?

 Our vision at Miiko Skin Co is to retain the utmost ingredient integrity and formulate simple recipes.
 Each ingredient is added for a purpose, nothing more, nothing less.

 Glass Packaging - Dark blue and amber glass containers are the best at preserving the quality of a product.
 We aim to be conscious of the packaging we use, so that it does not risk your health or harm the planet.

-Safe - our products should be safe to manufacture, safe for the skin, and safe to go down the drain.
+Safe - our products are safe to manufacture, safe for the skin, and safe to go down the drain.
 We truly believe in high-quality ingredients, simple recipes, and formulas with packaging that inherently require zero additives.

 Here is a list of what we advocate for in the future of skincare: